 Parenting was intuitive many many years ago.
 In fact, the word parenting didn’t exist because it wasn’t a “thing”; it just happened.
-People didn’t have discussions about it or whether what they were doing was right or wrong.
+People didn’t have discussions about parenting or whether what they were doing was right or wrong.
 They just did.

 Nowadays, parenting is no longer intuitive, although many people will argue against that.
 But times have changed and what came naturally when our grandparents were growing up doesn’t exist now.
 Parents have a different job now with the way our world is changing.